TarekAlabd/flutter-ecommerce-live-coding/README.md

 [![License: MIT][license_badge]][license_link]

-This is an e-commerce app built with Flutter & Dart,  built (and still working on it) in this ["playlist on YouTube"](https://www.youtube.com/playlist?list=PL0vtyWBHY2NXpW_Hazx7jCYqwVlwe7SYk).
+This is an e-commerce app built with Flutter & Dart,  built (and still working on it) in this [playlist on YouTube](https://www.youtube.com/playlist?list=PL0vtyWBHY2NXpW_Hazx7jCYqwVlwe7SYk).

 ## Why does this playlist exist?